For Faculty & Staff

 Personal travel may be conducted prior to or after the international activity.
 The additional purchase of international health and evacuation coverage for personal travel is strongly encouraged.

-- Group Leaders and Associate Travelers are expected to be in residence with the students
+- Lead Associate and Associate Travelers are expected to be in residence with the students

-- Group Leaders and Associate Travelers should always be available to immediately respond
+- Lead Associate and Associate Travelers should always be available to immediately respond

-Determine Risk Level:
+- Determine Risk Level:

-- If the country is a Risk Level 1 or Level 2, please confirm that the specific location does
+- If the country is a Risk Level 1 or Level 2, verify that the specific location does

-- If the country or location is a Risk Level of 3 or 4, follow the directions for obtaining approval for travel from the Global Risk Assessment Committee.
+- If the country or location is a Risk Level 3 or 4 country, or if the program involves

 Work with your USF World representative to create an Emergency Card and distribute it to all participants on the travel experience before departure.
 You can access a useful template here.